mckennapsean/dissertation/content/06-security.md

 ## Design Process

-This project focused on creating a dashboard for cyber security patterns.
-To present these patterns, there was a focus on users beyond the network analyst.
+This design study focused on creating a dashboard for cyber security patterns.
+To present these patterns, sthere was an emphasis on users beyond the network analyst.
 As such, it was necessary to incorporate these other users, their needs, and workflows into the design process in order to create the final BubbleNet dashboard.
 This design process highlighted key insights into the connection, similarities, and differences of user-centered design and a design study, and these insights make this work unique compared to past user-centered design papers for cyber security.
-As a result, we reflected on this design process and modeled it in the form of Wood et al.'s discourse channels, which are _"complex relationship between producers and consumers of a visualization."_ [@Wood2014] In this work, we utilized four distinct discourse channels: a software company, a research organization, university information security, and an operational organization.
+As a result, we reflected on this design process and modeled it in the form of Wood et al.'s discourse channels, which are _"complex relationship between producers and consumers of a visualization."_
+[@Wood2014] In this work, we utilized four distinct discourse channels: a software company, a research organization, university information security, and an operational organization.
 These different discourse channels interacted together and led to successful outcomes as a result.

 ![